jandvorak-uwb/jandvorak-uwb.github.io/_posts/2023-06-26-global-optimisation.md

 paper: https://doi.org/10.1007/978-3-031-36027-5_9
 bibtex: /bibtex/global-optimisation.txt
 ---
-In this work, we propose two distinct improvements over the volume tracking.
-First we discuss improved center affinity based on maximum value encountered up to the currently processed frame.
-Although this new affinity reduces further the number of tracking irregularities, these are still not prevented.
-For this reason, we also detect and irregularities and perform a global optimisation in post processing to further improve the tracking quality.
+We propose improved center affinity based on maximum value encountered up to the currently processed frame.
+We also detect and filter  irregularities and perform a global optimisation in post processing to further improve the tracking quality.